alexjuniorarruda/alexjuniorarruda/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on IACO Agrícola S/A | Working with C#(Windows Forms) and Database Oracle
+- 🔭 I’m currently working on IACO Agrícola S/A | Work with C#(Windows Forms) and Database Oracle
 - 🌱 I’m currently learning Node.js
 - 💬 Ask me about JavaScript or Node.js